neta-elad/implicit-rankings-timers/README.md

 For a simple example, check out the `examples/trivial_termination.py` file.

 ## TODOs
-- [ ] Many examples TODO
+- [ ] prove all examples.
-- [ ] DomLex generalize to allow formulas that aren't necessarily relations, like last paper.
 - [ ] Figure out how to use Pos - see below.
+- [ ] More informative soundness failures, if a relation is not declared WF it just says "Checking soundness: failed", for Pos the sort being finite should also suffice.
 - [ ] Implementing hints for existentially quantified constructors, including soundness conditions.
     DomPW
     [{}, {}, {}] - options for exists y disjunctively